sonic-net/sonic-mgmt/tests/platform_tests/broadcom/files/README.md

 Following steps are recommended when learning the characteristics of an new ASIC:

-1. Add a section for the new asic in SKIP_MEMORY_PER_ASIC with empty lists:
+1. Add a section for the new asic in SKIP_MEMORY_PER_ASIC with empty lists (remove existing entries when re-calibrating an ASIC):
 ```
     'foo' : {
         'timeout' : [